Corporate Governance

 (2) Appropriate cooperation with stakeholders who are not shareholders

 In order to achieve sustainable growth and increase enterprise value over the medium to long term, we believe that the Company must be strongly aware of its corporate social responsibility and conduct management that is appropriate for all our stakeholders.
-For this purpose, we have adopted “human-centered automation” as our Group philosophy to realize safety, comfort and fulfillment in people’s lives and contribute to the global environment.
+For this purpose, we have adopted “human-centered automation” as our Group philosophy to realize safety, comfort and fulfillment in people’s lives and works and contribute to the global environment.
 To this end, we have instituted Guiding Principles for azbil Group Business and established the azbil Group Code of Conduct to provide specific guidelines for all officers and employees of the Company and the azbil Group.
-In FY2022, we updated a number of basic policies that comprise important concepts underpinning the Company’s fundamental stance; this is essential for implementing the Group’s philosophy, Guiding Principles, and Code of Conduct.
-Also, we have set the essential goals of the azbil Group for the SDGs (basic goals and targets) toward achieving the UN’s SDGs.
-With these SDGs as our new guidepost, we aim to connect our philosophy, Guiding Principles, Code of Conduct, and management strategy, leading “in series” to a sustainable society, and to realize a balance between resolving social issues and sustainable growth.
-As regards achieving diversity in human resources, we are actively working to promote the advancement of female employees based on the recognition that having diverse values within a company is essential when it comes to achieving sustainable growth.
+We aim to connect our Group philosophy, Guiding Principles, Code of Conduct, and management strategy, leading “in series” to a sustainable society, and to realize a balance between resolving social issues and achieving sustainable growth.
+In addition, to contribute “in series” to the achievement of a sustainable society, we recognize it is important to build relationships of trust not only with shareholders but with all stakeholders—including employees, business partners, customers, creditors, and local communities—as well as accelerate transformation through appropriate collaboration with multiple stakeholders, and grow sustainably.
+Based on this awareness, we have formulated and published our Multi-stakeholder Policy.
+At the same time, we endorsed and published a Partnership-building Declaration, which seeks to increase added value throughout the supply chain and build relationships of co-prosperity with business partners.

 With regard to the internal reporting system, we believe it is important to (a) encourage employees to use this system by dispelling any concerns that in so doing they might be put at a disadvantage, and (b) ensure that the information thus conveyed is used appropriately.
-We have therefore established a user-friendly reporting & consultation system—the CSR Hotline—which ensures that the information received is reported to the president & CEO, Audit Committee Members, and outside directors.
+We have therefore established a user-friendly reporting & consultation system—the CSR Hotline—which ensures that the information received is reported to the president & CEO, Audit Committee members, and outside directors with due consideration given to personal information.

 (3) Ensuring appropriate information disclosure and transparency

 The Company strives to disseminate information so as to ensure transparency and fairness in decision-making, thus realizing effective corporate governance.
 Specifically, in order to ensure that all stakeholders have a proper understanding of financial information—such as the Company’s financial position and business results—as well as non-financial information—such as management strategy, management planning, management issues, and information relating to risk and governance—we actively disclose information on a voluntary basis in addition to the information stipulated by law.
-The Company also discloses policies and procedures regarding the appointment of directors and corporate executives (shikkoyaku), as well as the selection and dismissal of senior executives including the CEO, and policies for deciding on the remuneration for directors and corporate executives.
+The Company also discloses policies and procedures regarding the appointment of candidates for directors and corporate executives (shikkoyaku), as well as the selection and dismissal of the CEO and other senior executives, and policies for deciding on the remuneration for directors and corporate executives.
 We will continue to strive to increase the scope of information covered by these disclosures and ensure transparency.

-In addition, we are taking appropriate measures to ensure proper audits by the independent accounting auditor: the Company provides sufficient time for audits to be conducted, arranges for the accounting auditor to interview the president & CEO and t he officer in charge of finance on a regular basis, and continuously conducts quarterly report meetings between the accounting auditor, the Audit Committee, and the Internal Audit Department.
+In addition, we are taking appropriate measures to ensure proper audits by the independent accounting auditor: the Company provides sufficient time for audits to be conducted, arranges for the independent accounting auditor to interview the president & CEO and the officer in charge of finance on a regular basis, and continuously conducts quarterly reporting between the independent accounting auditor, the Audit Committee, and the Internal Audit Department.

 (4) Responsibilities of the Board of Directors, etc.